Message from Diane E. Meier

 Palliative care is about rekindling the roots of the healing professions and placing the patient and the family, and what matters most to them, at the center of all that we do.
 In the last 15 years the field has had stunning growth, now reaching over 1700 hospitals and spreading rapidly to community settings where the seriously ill actually live and need help.

 The Center to Advance Palliative Care is a national organization with a simple vision − to improve access to high quality palliative care for all seriously ill persons and their families.
-We carry out this vision in three ways: 1) by helping the public understand and demand palliative care when they are diagnosed with a serious illness; 2) by improving the knowledge and skills of all clinicians who serve seriously ill patients and their families; and 3) by driving health organization capacity to reliably deliver high quality palliative care to patients and families in need.
+We carry out this vision in three ways: 1) by improving the knowledge and skills of all clinicians who serve seriously ill patients and their families; 2) by driving health organization capacity to reliably deliver high quality palliative care to patients and families in need; and 3) by helping the public understand palliative care when they are diagnosed with a serious illness.

 We do this not only by providing training, tools and technical assistance, but just as importantly by serving as a convening, organizing and dissemination force for the field’s leaders, innovators and partners.
 In this way we foster connection and cross-fertilization.